Egypt races to dislodge giant vessel blocking Suez Canal

 The ship, owned by the Japanese firm Shoei Kisen KK, has blocked traffic in the canal, causing headaches for global trade.

 Around 10% of world trade flows through the canal, which is particularly crucial for the transport of oil.
-The closure also could affect oil and gas shipments to Europe from the Mideast.
+The closure also could affect oil and gas shipments to Europe from the Middle East.

 At least 150 ships were waiting for the Ever Given to be cleared, including vessels near Port Said on the Mediterranean Sea, Port Suez on the Red Sea and those already stuck in the canal system on Egypt’s Great Bitter Lake, said Leth Agencies, which provides services for the canal.